Commodities to Stocks Ratio – DWMA

 Figure 2.
 Stocks Very Overvalued & Commodities Very Undervalued

 Figure 3.
 GSCI/SPX Ratio & DWMA – Last 12 Years

 Figure 4.
 CRB/SPX Ratio & DWMA – Last 12 Years

-DISCLOSURE: This report is not intended to, and does not, provide investment advice.
-It was prepared without regard for any investor’s specific circumstances or objectives.
+DISCLOSURE: This report does not provide tailored investment advice.
+It was prepared without regard for specific circumstances and objectives.
 The securities shown may not be suitable for all investors.
 Arrow Insights recommends that investors independently evaluate particular investments and strategies.
 The appropriateness of an investment or strategy will depend on investor circumstances and objectives.

 The contents are not an offer to buy or sell any security or to participate in any trading strategy.
-Arrow Insights and its affiliates may have investments in securities or derivatives of securities mentioned in this report, and may trade them in ways different from those discussed in this report.
+Arrow Insights and its affiliates or its employees not involved may have investments in securities or derivatives of securities of companies mentioned in this report, and may trade them in ways different from those discussed in this report.

 Arrow Insights and its affiliate companies conduct business related to securities covered in its research reports, which may include market making and specialized trading, risk arbitrage and other proprietary trading, fund management, and investment services.
 Arrow Insights makes every effort to use reliable, comprehensive information, but we make no representation that it is accurate or complete.
 We have no obligation to tell you when opinions or information in this report change apart from when we intend to discontinue research coverage of a subject company.

 Past performance is not a guide to future performance.
 Any estimates of future performance are based on assumptions that may not be realized.